ratify-project/ratify/docs/quickstarts/developer-getting-started.md

 ### Ratify logs

-When installing Ratify the log level can be specified by specifying the switch `--set logLevel=info`.
+When installing Ratify the log level can be specified by specifying the switch `--set logger.level=info`.

 The log level can also be configured by setting the env variable `RATIFY_LOG_LEVEL` with one of the follow values: